May0n4ka/Original-Voice-Cast-HD-mod/README.md

 A mod to restore the Original Voice cast from Persona 3 into Persona 3 Reload

-This is a WIP page for Saus Ev's P3R Original Voice Cast HD mod The goal of this is to replace various voice lines from P3R with the original voice actors in P3, P3P, P3FES etc.
+This is a WIP page for Saus Ev's P3R Original Voice Cast HD mod The goal of this mod is to replace various voice lines from P3R with the original voice actors in P3, P3P, P3FES etc.

 I am a member of the mod that decided to post updates of this mod here in place for Saus Ev's abscence.